GamePlan4Care: Online Support for Family Caregivers (GP4C)

 Levels of depressed symptoms:

-A 10-item version of the Center for Epidemiological Studies Depression (CESD) Scale is an assessment tool for evaluating depression.
-Each item represents a statement for which respondents indicate how often in the past week they have felt that way from 0 (= rarely or none of the time) to 3 (= most or almost all of the time).
-Total score is the summation of 10 items ranging from 0 to 30.
-Higher scores indicate higher levels of depressed symptoms.
+A 10-item Center for Epidemiological Studies Depression Scale (CES-D) is scored from zero (= rarely or none of the time) to three (= most or all of the time).
+Two items are reverse scored.
+The total score ranges from zero to 30 indicating that higher scores are higher levels of depressive symptoms.

 Baseline and six months